tud-acs/lab1-ci/README.md

 Using your report and a rubric that gives indicators for grades based on the report.
 You can find [this rubric here](rubric.pdf).
 This rubric is used for all labs.

+Remember: "Profiling the application" and "Quality of the report" count as 50% of your grade.

 ## What happens if I plagiarize?